Financial Aid Sites

 Refers to the difference between financial need and financial aid offered.

-Money awarded to students that does not require repayment, primarily grants and scholarships.
+Money awarded to students that do not require repayment, primarily grants and scholarships.

 A form of gift aid.
-A term often used as a synonym for scholarship.
+A term often used as a synonym for a scholarship.

 Institutional Financial Aid

 Financial aid is given to a student by the college or university he/she attends, as opposed to money from external sources.

 Scholarships awarded for academic or other achievements.

 Funds awarded to students who have demonstrated financial need.

 An unsubsidized student loan does not require students to demonstrate financial need.